Keeping our children safe online

 NSPCC 'Speak Out, Stay Safe' School's Programme

-Today we welcomed Chris Dunn and his mascot Buddy from the NSPCC for their 'Speak Out, Stay Safe' school's programme which focusses on keeping children safe not only online but offline too.
-We have welcomed Chris into our school previously to meet with our year 5 and 6's however this year all of our children from Archimedes up to Fibonacci had the opportunity of meeting Buddy and discussing important child safety topics.
+Every year we welcome Chris Dunn and his mascot Buddy from the NSPCC for their 'Speak Out, Stay Safe' school's programme which focusses on keeping children safe not only online but offline too.
+We have welcomed Chris into our school on a number of occasions to meet with our year 5 and 6's however this year all of our children from Reception up to Year 6 had the opportunity of meeting Buddy and discussing important child safety topics.

 In his sessions Chris shares important messages in an age appropriate, fun and interactive way - helping children to understand what abuse is and who they can turn to for help if they need it.
-The morning consisted of a Key stage 2 assembly led by Chris and Buddy, followed by a further assembly for key stage 1.
-The children in years 5 and 6 then attended a more interactive workshop which explored topics such as online safety; gaming and social media in more depth.
+The morning consists of a Key stage 2 assembly led by Chris and Buddy, followed by a further assembly for key stage 1.
+The children in years 5 and 6 then attend a more interactive workshop which explores topics such as online safety; gaming and social media in more depth.

 It was reassuring to hear the children talk openly about who their trusted adult was and who they could speak to if they were worried about anything.
 The children discussed ways in which they kept themselves safe and asked many questions about issues which were important to them.
 Although the children were able to demonstrated some good knowledge on the topics raised it is vital that this message is revisited on a regualr basis and reiterated at home too.
 For this reason the NSPCC, in collaboration with O2, have devised a guide for parents called 'Your child's online world', which offers advice and tips for parents so that these discussions can be continued at home.
-These guides were sent home with all year 5 and 6 children so please check their school bags for this and take the opportunity to discuss it with them.
-Further information can be found at www.nspcc.org.uk/onlinesafety or by calling 0808 8005002.
+These guides were sent home with all year 5 and 6 children at the NSPCC's last visit however you can also access further information via the following link, www.nspcc.org.uk/onlinesafety or by calling 0808 8005002.
 Please take the time to access the resources available and to discuss this important subject with your children further.

 Visit from our local PCSO Mike Duff